Q Bend Limited (trading as Downsizr)

 This section consolidates how cancellation works across our paid services.
 Where this section conflicts with earlier provisions in § 6, this section governs

 6.9.1 Premium cataloguing cancellation.
-Cancellation more than 48 hours before the scheduled visit entitles you to a full refund less any retroactive per-item cataloguing fees and subscription charges that would have applied during the waiver window per the recompute rules in § 6.5.
-Cancellation between 24 and 48 hours before the visit entitles you to a 50% refund, subject to the same recompute.
-No refund is available for cancellations less than 24 hours before the visit
+Cancellation more than 48 hours before the scheduled visit entitles you to a full refund.
+Cancellation between 24 and 48 hours before the visit entitles you to a 50% refund.
+No refund is available for cancellations less than 24 hours before the visit.
+On any cancellation before the visit completes, the premium cataloguing benefits in § 6.5 (free cataloguing at the visit location and the subscription waiver) are forfeited, and any paused subscription resumes billing

 6.9.2 Monthly subscription cancellation.
 Monthly subscriptions cancelled mid-cycle continue to the end of the current billing month.
 No prorated refund is given for the unused portion of the month